 Yes.
 And that's the point.

 The act of externalizing knowledge produces value independent of who or what consumes it.
 The documentation that serves AI also serves new team members.
 The structure that makes context portable also makes thinking clearer.
-The failure modes you articulate for AI are the same failure modes that trip up humans.
+The failure modes you articulate for AI are the same failure modes that trip up humans who lack your experience.

 The discipline of externalization is a discipline of clarity.
 AI is just the constraint that forced it.

 And the spectrum it reveals matters beyond any tool.
-Knowing which parts of your work require human presence and which parts follow pattern isn't just useful for delegating to AI.
-It's useful for knowing where to spend your attention, what to protect, what to systematize, what to let go.
+Knowing which parts of your work require human presence and which follow pattern tells you where to spend your attention, what to protect, what to systematize, what to let go.

 The question I keep returning to isn't "how do I document better for AI?"